 Obesity and Emotional Problems

-besity as onen problem on the weight maintenance, also leads to depression and anxiety problems, which can worsen a woman’s infertility.
+Obesity as onen problem on the weight maintenance, also leads to depression and anxiety problems, which can worsen a woman’s infertility.

 According to the Archives of General Psychiatry (2004), Vol 63 No.7, mind plays a very important role in our reproductive system.
 There is a constant interaction between our thoughts, beliefs, and feelings that produce chemical, hormonal, neurological and muscular changes.
 Any imbalances in our emotions lead to release of excessive hormones that upset the natural flow of the pituitary gland secretions like luteinizing hormone (LH) and follicle-stimulating hormone (FSH).
 This may further lead to an ovulation or suppressed ovulation.